zn4editz-pixel/z-app/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Node.js 18+ and npm
+- Node.js 20+ and npm
-- MongoDB 6+
+- PostgreSQL 15+ (or use Neon/Supabase free tier)
+- Redis (optional, recommended for production)
 - Cloudinary account (for image uploads)

 ### Installation